Cosmology 101 Items',

 pictures, the ground glass image was a great benefit for precise focusing.
 For

-I mentioned that the EXA was a minimalist SLR.
-By that I mean it is an
+I mentioned that the EXA is a minimalist SLR.
+By that I mean it is an intro

 shutter.
 In non-solar system astrophotography, you are usually making exposures